Massive changes in Saudi Arabia, despite a weak housing market and struggling economy

-- In Riyadh, the total housing supply was around 1.29 million units by the end of 2018, up from 1.26 million units at the end of 2017, according to JLL.
+- Riyadh’shousing supply was around 1.3 million units in 2019, up from 1.29 million units in 2018 and 1.26 million units at the end of 2017, according to JLL.

 Boosting home ownership

 - In April 2018, down payment for the first housing was lowered from 10% to 5%, according to Real Estate Development Fund (REDF) General Supervisor Khalid bin Mohammed Al-Amoudi.
-The REDF also launched the “flexible installment” that allows adjustments to monthly installments in accordance to the beneficiary´s income.
+The REDF also launched the “flexible installment” that allows adjustments to monthly installments in accordance to the beneficiary’s income.

 - In January 2018, the REDF started offering subsidized mortgage financing to its existing recipients.

 - The REDF approved a mortgage guarantee programme in October 2017, which makes it easier for a relative to be nominated as guarantor for mortgage loan financing.